-In all the research that I have done, there are no laws that I could find that says magnet fishing is illegal to do.
+In all the research that I have done, there are no laws that I could find that says magnet fishing is illegal to do except in South Carolina, where it is illegal.
 The one thing that is very important is that if you try to fish on private property, you still must gain permission from the owner, or you could be violating trespassing laws.
 Always check your local fish and game website to make sure that they have not added any new laws that might prevent you from magnet fishing, or requires you to get a special license or permit.
 You can get a list of each states fish and game site HERE.

 What Is Magnet Fishing